Is this really going to happen?

 20,000+ sft open market area

 Based on advice from our consultant, we currently believe the most effective way to manage a public market is through a non-profit entity.

 Our approach with this project is focused on creating a true experience with the market, building a community among the vendors and customers, embracing local music and arts, and proactively working to cultivate local small businesses as a part of our efforts.

-The public market aims to have very affordable rents so that the smallest and most daring and creative of businesses has a chance to thrive.
+The public market aims to have affordable rents so that the smallest and most daring and creative businesses have a chance to thrive.

 What will be provided to vendors?